 The museum has many fun activities: Guess which brain belongs to which animal, send up a rocket and do chemistry experiments.
 And there was an actual laboratory with lab coats for making experiments.
 But again mostly for children.
 Why are adults never allowed to do some of the fun stuff?
 If you have children this is the place! – We guessed most of the brains right!

 Yes, this a branch of the great Russian Hermitage museums showing some of their massive collections in Amstelhof – a former hospice from late 1600.
+The Hermitage Museum is very well visited.
+But actually, it is several different museums such as the Outsider Art Museum.
 Now, they are showing an exhibition on the Russian royal family: the Romanovs.
-It was very well visited.
-But actually, it is several different museums such as the Outsider Art Museum.

 But be sure to see Rembrandts anatomy lesson.
 Commissioned by the surgeons’ guild of Amsterdam, Rembrandt painted “The Anatomy Lesson of Dr. Deijman” in 1656.
 The middle section which has been preserved to this day depicts Dr. Jan Deijman (1619 –1666) dissecting the brain of Joris Fonteijn, an executed criminal.
 The assistant Gijsbert Calkoen is holding the top of the deceased’s skull in his hand.
 In 1723, a significant portion of the group portrait was lost in a fire in the surgeons’ guild chamber in De Waag on Nieuwmarkt.
 A sketch of the original composition has been preserved and will be exhibited exclusively over the next three months.